dotEthan/RecipeApp/README.md

 Working with firebase as a backend and learning AngularFire for data pipeline and authentication.

 Have implemented most of the basic recipe app functionality, and gone through a number of [tutorials](https://www.udemy.com/testing-angular-apps/learn/v4/content) regarding TDD.
-Currently in the process of getting that implemented.
+Currently in the process of getting unit and implementation tests set up.

 ### What isn't working

-Getting a strange error in the Testing where a simple NgRx store.select call is creating a CORS Policy error.
+Getting a strange error while testing where a simple NgRx 'this.store.select()' call seems to be creating a CORS Policy error.
 Been looking for answers but none found yet.
 For now will comment out the one line for testing purposes and put it back for production, but I don't like it.
 Might rebuild the store from scratch as it would be good practice and might find the problem along the way.

 Otherwise all is good.